 Book: Disciplined Entrepreneurship: 24 Steps to a Successful Startup

 Author: Bill Aulet

-The “Guide for Entrepreneurs” book is intended for those who are on the verge of starting their own business or who have already taken the first steps in this direction.
+The “Guide for Entrepreneurs” book is intended for those on the verge of starting their own business or who have already taken the first steps in this direction.
 Bill Oleta describes all the stages of creating an innovative product and launching a startup, offering the reader almost step-by-step instructions.
-Can you learn entrepreneurship?
-Yes, you just need the right business literature.

 Book: The Start-Up of You: Adapt to the Future, Invest in Yourself, and Transform Your Career

 Author: Reid Hoffman, Ben Casnocha

 One of the secrets to business success is flexibility and the ability to adapt to circumstances.
 The constant search for new ideas, markets, products, opportunities – the entrepreneurial instinct always leads businesspeople to success.
 Are you interested in the secrets of developing startups like Intel, Apple, or Google?
 “Life as a Startup” will definitely match your interests.